HummingbirdTeam/finalsnap/PRIVACY.md

-# ExhibitSnap Privacy Policy
+# FinalSnap Privacy Policy

 Last updated: May 5, 2026

-ExhibitSnap is a Chrome extension for capturing full-page screenshots, editing them locally, and exporting images or PDFs.
+FinalSnap is a Chrome extension for capturing full-page screenshots, editing them locally, and exporting images or PDFs.
 This policy explains what data the extension processes and how that data is handled.

 ## Data Processed Locally

-ExhibitSnap processes screenshot and editor data locally in the user's browser.
+FinalSnap processes screenshot and editor data locally in the user's browser.
 This may include:

 - Screenshot image data from the active tab after the user starts a capture.
 - Local screenshot history saved in the user's Chrome profile.
 - Editor actions, annotations, crop settings, erase areas, and export settings.
 - Extension preferences such as language, default image format, and PDF settings.

-Screenshot image data is not uploaded to ExhibitSnap servers by the extension.
+Screenshot image data is not uploaded to FinalSnap servers by the extension.

 ## Data Sent to a License Server

-If Pro licensing or paid features are enabled, ExhibitSnap may contact a license server to verify access.
+If Pro licensing or paid features are enabled, FinalSnap may contact a license server to verify access.
 The extension may send:

 - An installation ID generated for license and trial tracking.
 - An optional email address if the user provides one for license lookup.